 A great deal of funding—and accountability—depends on FRPL data.
 You should make sure to check the accuracy of your data.
 When New York State performed an audit of the Buffalo City School District’s FRPL program a few years ago, it found that poor data collection efforts had caused the district to underestimate the number of students eligible for FRPL and miss out on over $2 million in state funds.
 (The district has since fixed the problem.)
 To audit FRPL data, you should conduct evaluations of your data collection systems and benchmark your data against other indicators of child poverty.

-The FRPL program has very specific eligibility requirements.
-To qualify for free meals, children must come from families with incomes at or below 130 percent of the poverty level, or $28,665 for a family of four.
-To qualify for reduced-price meals, students must come from families whose incomes are between 130 and 185 percent of the poverty level or about $40,793 for a family of four.
-Children in households that receive Food Stamps or Temporary Assistance for Needy Families receive free meals regardless of income.
+The FRPL program has very specific eligibility requirements, which are adjusted every year.
+To qualify for free meals for school year (SY) 2015-2016, children must come from families with incomes* at or below 130 percent of the poverty level, or $31,525 for a family of four.
+To qualify for reduced-price meals, students must come from families whose incomes are between 130 and 185 percent of the poverty level or about $44,863 for a family of four.
+Children in households that receive Food Stamps or Temporary Assistance for Needy Families receive free meals regardless of income. (*Note: Families from Alaska and Hawaii have different annual eligibility criteria).

-To calculate the percent of students on free- and reduced-price lunch, Conditions of Education rely on data from NCES’s Common Core of Data (CCD), a program that collects basic statistical information from every school in the nation.
-However, Conditions of Education data may not always match exactly with CCD data because states may submit changes and updates to their data.
+To calculate the percent of students on free- and reduced-price lunch, Condition of Education relies on data from NCES’s Common Core of Data (CCD), a program that collects basic statistical information from every school in the nation.
+However, Condition of Education data may not always match exactly with CCD data because states may submit changes and updates to their data.
 More information about the CCD system is available for downloading.
 You can also download the CCD data, although it may not always correspond with local data due to differences in data collection and reporting.

 There are some alternative measures of low-income students.
 The U.S. Census Bureau, for instance, collects detailed data on the percent of all children in poverty for every state and county in the nation.
-To obtain the data, educators should visit the American Community Survey site, and then click on detailed tables, then geographic area, and then choose table B17012, which provides data on families in poverty with children under the age of 18.
+To obtain the data, educators should visit the American Community Survey site, and then refine your search resulting by entering B17012 into the field for “topic of table name,” which provides data on families in poverty with children under the age of 18.

 A culture of collaboration spurs academic growth in a low-income California community—Eighty-eight percent of this school district’s students qualify for free and reduced-price lunch, but this school’s unwavering focus on excellence is the catalyst for students’ outstanding academic progress.